QNetITQ/WaveFox/README.md

 ## Optional

 ### Adding third-party styles
-Create a file `third_party_custom_styles.css`, add the desired styles inside and put it in the `chrome` folder.
+Go to the `chrome` folder and paste the desired styles inside the `third_party_custom_styles.css` file.
 Please note that this file has maximum execution priority.
 It will overwrite all styles, regardless of selector specificity.
 I make no guarantees of compatibility and will not resolve any style conflicts you may encounter.

 - `userChrome.Style.ThirdParty.Enabled`